Azure/Azure-Sentinel/Playbooks/AS-AI-Commandline-Analysis/readme.md

 Click the “**Deploy to Azure**” button at the bottom and it will bring you to the custom deployment template.

-Ensure you select a Playbook name
+1. Select a name for the Playbook.

-Enter the username that you will use for the Microsoft Sentinel Connector
+2. Enter the username that you will use for the Microsoft Sentinel Connector.
 #
 ### Setting up the Connectors

 Before you begin, you will need to have an API key from https://openai.com/api/.

-Go to *yourlogicappname* -> API Connections -> *azuresentinel-yourlogicappname* -> Edit API Connection Set your display name if you haven't already and click 'authorize' to log into your account
+Go to *yourlogicappname* -> API Connections -> *azuresentinel-yourlogicappname* -> Edit API Connection Set your display name if you haven't already and click 'authorize' to log into your account.
 ![AzureSentinelAuth](Images/azuresentinelauth.png)

-Go to *yourlogicappname* -> API Connections -> *openaiip-yourlogicappname* -> Edit API Connection Set the 'API Key' to 'Bearer *yourapikey*'
+Go to *yourlogicappname* -> API Connections -> *openaiip-yourlogicappname* -> Edit API Connection Set the 'API Key' to 'Bearer *yourapikey*'.
 ![OpenAiAPIKey](Images/openaiapikey.png)

 #
 ### Usage
-This playbook can be ran manually or as part of an automation rule.
+This playbook can be run manually or as part of an automation rule.
 This has been tested against incidents with a commandline entity, without a commandline entity and with multiple commandline entities and has handled each appropriately.

-Once the playbook runs on an incident, the GPT-3 Analysis of any commandlines appear in the comments
+Once the playbook runs on an incident, the GPT-3 Analysis of any commandlines appear in the comments.
 ![CommandlineAnalysisExample](Images/cmdanalysis.png)
 #